 The brain tumour research group investigates the basic molecular and cellular events that lead to the development of brain cancer to identify potential novel targets for biological therapies.
 The MBC-RMH Brain Tumour research unit’s clinical and translational research programs involve oncology, trauma, neurophysiology of vision and cerebrovascular disease, particularly subarachnoid hemorrhage.
 These are undertaken in collaboration with various departments of the the University of Melbourne, RMH and VCCC and international groups including Harvard University, The University of Auckland and The Hebrew University in Jerusalem.

-Associate Professor Kate Drummond
+Professor Kate Drummond AM

-Associate Professor Kate Drummond is Director of Neurosurgery at The Royal Melbourne Hospital and Head of Central Nervous System Tumours for the VCCC.
+Professor Kate Drummond AM is Director of Neurosurgery at The Royal Melbourne Hospital and Head of Central Nervous System Tumours for the VCCC.
 Her chief research and clinical interests are in the biology and clinical management of brain tumours.
 She serves on a number of national cancer and brain tumour groups and boards.

 Kate is Neurosurgery Editor of the Journal of Clinical Neuroscience and Chief Examiner in Neurosurgery for the Royal Australasian College of Surgeons.
 She is the Deputy Chair of the Royal Australasian College of Surgeons, Section of Women in Surgery, and has received the RACS Medal for Services to RACS.